epfl-ada/ada-2023-project-adacalypse/README.md

 ### Research questions
 - **Lost movies:** Lost films are movies of which there is no surviving print.
 We want to study how the digitalization of films has reduced the amount of lost films.
 Were some actors completely forgotten after the loss of the film they starred in?
+- **Remakes:** Which stories are so popular that they were remade over and over with the help of new technologies and opportunities
 - **Introduction of sound and color:** To what degree did the introduction of sound and color change the relevance of actors?
 Were some silent-era actors pushed out of the medium due to new challenges of speaking lines?
 How fast was the transition from silent to sound, from monochrome to color, and why?
 - **Historical events parallelisation:** We seek time-wise correlation between historical technological advances and related films.
 Which movies and time periods were particularly influential?
 What are some of the main technological themes per each decade?
 - **Sentiment analysis:**